Reachability in Restricted Chemical Reaction Networks: Introduction

 \subsection{Our Contributions}

-In this paper, we improve on nearly all known results related to monotone volume restricted CRNs based on several aspects of the rules.
+In this paper, we improve on nearly all known results related to monotone volume-restricted CRNs, where each reaction preserves the volume of the system, based on several aspects of the rules.
 An overview of the major results is listed in Table \ref{tab:results}.
 The results in the three sub-tables roughly correspond to the major results in Sections \ref{sec:general}, \ref{sec:feedforward}, and \ref{sec:void}, respectively.

-\paragraph{Proper/General CRNs.} The general reachability problem in CRNs is Ackermann-complete~\cite{czerwinski:2022:FOCS,leroux:2022:FOCS}, and thus we first focus on the restriction of \emph{proper} CRNs, in which each reaction/rule preserves or decreases system volume, putting the problem in PSPACE.
-Previous work has shown that reachability with quintuple-molecular reactions (up to 5 products and reactants per rule) is PSPACE-complete~\cite{thachuk2012space}.
-However, practical considerations motivate the study of smaller rules, such as bimolecular reactions in which up to 2 molecules are used as products (such as in Population Protocols).
-We show that reachability is PSPACE-complete (Theorem~\ref{thm:reachPSPACE}) in this case, and thus, reachability in population protocols is PSPACE-complete.
-Moreover, we show this hardness result holds even when each species within the system is produced by at most two rules in the system and consumed by at most two rules in the system (2-source and 2-consuming).
-We show in Corollaries \ref{cor:univReach} and \ref{thm:nonMonotone} this reduction extends to the universal reachability problem, and reachability for non-monotone volume.
-For production, our PSPACE-Complete result is tight in regards to rule size as we show NL-Completeness for $(1,1)$ rules in Theorem \ref{thm:uni}.
+\para{Proper/General CRNs.} The general reachability problem in CRNs is Ackermann-complete~\cite{czerwinski:2022:FOCS,leroux:2022:FOCS}, and thus we focus on the restriction of \emph{proper} CRNs, in which each reaction/rule preserves or decreases system volume, putting the problem in PSPACE.
+Practical considerations motivate the study of small reactions, such as bimolecular reactions in which up to 2 molecules are used as products (such as in Population Protocols).
+Although this was recently shown in \cite{Esparza2019}, the number of rules producing and consuming any given species was based on the size of the input.
+We show that reachability is PSPACE-complete with bimolecular reactions even when at most two rules consume or produce a species (Theorem~\ref{thm:reachPSPACE}).
+Thus, reachability in population protocols is PSPACE-complete under this restriction (2-source, 2-consuming).
+Parameterizing systems based on their source/consuming number is a new approach introduced in this paper, and we believe our results suggest it is an important parameter for determining model complexity, especially around the boundary between values 2 and 1.

+In Corollaries \ref{cor:univReach} and \ref{thm:nonMonotone}, this reduction extends to the universal reachability problem, and reachability for non-monotone volume.
+For production, our PSPACE-complete result is tight with regards to rule size as we show NL-completeness for $(1,1)$ rules in Theorem \ref{thm:uni}.
 We also provide several related smaller results.